 To donors and to the international aid community to support, fund and participate in designing and implementing EQS based programmes.

 The Manifesto put into practice: the African Network of Medical Excellence

-The principles outlined in the “Manifesto for Human Rights-based Medicine” have been developed into the definition of ANME (African Network of Medical Excellence) in 2010, which involves 11 Countries in the construction of centers of excellence with the goal of strengthening health systems in the continent.
+The principles outlined in the “Manifesto for Human Rights-based Medicine” have been developed into the definition of ANME (African Network of Medical Excellence) in 2010, which involves 11 countries in the construction of Centres of Excellence with the goal of strengthening health systems in the continent.